 Data analytics is transforming the world of sports and exercise.
-The Master of Science in Sports and Exercise Analytics at Marquette University intersects physiology and biomechanics with data science to address specific questions regarding elite athletic, sport, exercise and human performance.
+The master of science in sports and exercise analytics at Marquette University intersects physiology and biomechanics with data science to address specific questions regarding elite athletic, sport, exercise and human performance.

-Graduates will have the analytic skills to develop new applications and interfaces for large and complex sport and human performance datasets combined with the foundational knowledge in exercise and sport physiology by which to aid in the accurate interpretation and translation of results to consumers, end users, and clients.
+Graduates will have the analytic skills to develop new applications and interfaces for large and complex sport and human performance data sets combined with the foundational knowledge in exercise and sport physiology by which to aid in the accurate interpretation and translation of results to consumers, end users and clients.

 The goal of this program will be to train sports and exercise data analysts to:

-This program has rolling admissions, which means you may apply any time before the following dates:
+This program has rolling admission, which means you may apply any time before the following dates:

 Your application must be complete and all required documentation must be received in the Graduate School by the above date.

-- Read all application instructions prior to beginning an application.
+Read all application instructions prior to beginning an application.

 * Upon admission, final official transcripts from all previously attended colleges/universities, with certified English translations if original language is not English, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.